petrikaj/lappaa/SUPPORT.md

 ## Exporting & Sharing

 ### Where can I share my videos?
 Anywhere that accepts video.
-Lappaa uses the native iOS Share Sheet — you can send directly to Instagram, TikTok, WhatsApp, Signal, Telegram, iMessage, save to Files, or save to Photos.
+Lappaa uses the native iOS Share Sheet — you can send directly to Instagram, TikTok, Youtube, WhatsApp, Signal, Telegram, iMessage, save to Files, or save to Photos.

 ### How do I auto-save every export to my Photo Library?
 Settings → Auto-Save to Photos → On.